1 November 2023

 1. Standard variable rates

 The standard variable rate (SVR) is the interest rate a mortgage lender usually will apply.
-It generally follows the national bank’s rates – meaning your rate will move according to any changes in the bank’s base rate.
+It generally goes up or down as the ECB rates rise or fall, meaning your rate will move according to any changes in the ECB's base rate.
+(The ECB : European Central Bank, sets the key rates within the Euro area.)

 A capped rate refers to a limit set on how much the variable rate can increase for a predetermined amount of time.
 It can rise, but the cap cannot go above the set limit.